igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     ...))
 ~~~

-The same applies to for, doseq and other forms.
+The same applies to `for`, `doseq` and other forms.
 Adding just one extra line makes them much more readable:

 ~~~clojure
 (doseq [item items